chr0n1k/Auror-Project/README.md

 6. Run the base image build:

     ```
-    packer build ./server-2019-localcopy.json
+    packer build ./win10.json
     ```

-The base image build can take a couple of minutes based on your host computer specifications.
-First, it will  create a VM, install Windows 10, and then package the VM as a Vagrant box.
+This will create a VM, install Windows 10, and then package the VM as a Vagrant box.
 The Windows 10 box will be cached on the host computer so subsequent runs of the image build process will run much faster.
-This should create a file *win10-fast.box* in the *Packer/Vagrant* folder.
+This should create a file *win10.box* in the *Packer/Vagrant* folder.

 ## Vagrant